thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/get-set-connector-rpc/ftp.md

 ### SET method

-With the SET method you can write some data to the FTP server.
+With the SET method you can write data to the FTP server.

 ```bash
 set filePath=<filePath>;value=<value>;